APPENDICES

 In the early 1800s, Basile DesRoches and his family moved from St.-Jacques to Bayou Lafourche, where his only son came of age and married.
 The Acadian Deroches of South Louisiana are descended from Basile, his son Pierre, and Pierre's many sons:

-Basile, son of Julien DesRoches and Marie Arseneau, born probably at Malpèque, Île St.-Jean, in c1755, became separated from his parents as a child, perhaps orphaned by Le Grand Dérangement, and ended up in a prisoner-of-war camp in Nova Scotia in the early 1760s.
-He came to Louisiana with relatives in 1765 and followed them to Cabanocé/St.-Jacques on the river, where he married German Creole Marie Edelmayre, widow of Louis ____lante, in September 1778.
+Basile, son of Julien DesRoches and Marie Arseneau, born probably at Malpèque, Île St.-Jean, in c1755, was orphaned at a very young age and raised by a maternal aunt, Judith Arseneau, who married Charles Savoie of Annapolis Royal.
+Still a boy, Basile ended up in the prisoner-of-war camp on Georges Island in Halifax harbor during the early 1760s.
+He came to Louisiana with the Savoies in 1765 and followed them to Cabanocé/St.-Jacques on the river, where he married German Creole Marie Edelmayre, widow of Louis ____lante, in September 1778.
 Their daughters married into the Barbier and Boudreaux families.
 Basile remarried to Marguerite, daughter of Mathurin Legant or Legau of St.-Jean-Baptiste des Allemands on the upper German Coast, at St.-Jacques in November 1801.
-During the early antebellum period, he settled in Lafourche Interior Parish.
+During the early antebellum period, he settled in Lafourche Interior Parish, down bayou from where Judith Arceneaux had resettled in the early 1790s, perhaps after her husband died.

-Pierre, by his first wife, born probably at St.-Jacques in the 1790s, married Pélagie, daughter of French Creole Joseph Baye, at the Thibodauxville church, Lafourche Interior Parish, in September 1821; Pélagie's mother was a Vincent.
+Pierre, by his father's first wife, born probably at St.-Jacques in the 1790s, married Pélagie, daughter of Joseph Baye and his Acadian wife Jeanne Marguerite Vincent, at the Thibodauxville church, Lafourche Interior Parish, in September 1821.
 Their son Pierre Antoine, called Antoine, was born in Lafourche Interior Parish in January 1823, François in July 1830, Eusilien Omere in September 1835, Émile Théodule in August 1840, and Léonard Banon or Banon Léonard in October 1845.
 They also had a son named Joseph and may have had a son named Florian.
 Their daughter married into the Aucoin family.
 Pierre's sons settled in Terrebonne Parish.

 Antoine married French Creole Marie Eve Trosclair in a civil ceremony in Terrebonne Parish in September 1848.
 Their daughters married into the Bourg and Dantin families.

-Joseph married Marie Adeline, called Adeline, daughter of fellow Acadian Stanislas Boudreaux, at the Houma church, Terrebonne Parish, in August 1854.
+Joseph married Marie Adeline, called Adeline, daughter of fellow Acadian Stanislas Boudreaux and his Creole wife Mélanie Fortunée Dupré, at the Houma church, Terrebonne Parish, in August 1854.
 Their son Joseph Onésime was born in Terrebonne Parish in February 1858, Pierre Théodule in February 1860, and Jean Joseph Prosper near Montegut in January 1870.

 Florian married Spanish Creole Joséphine Rivas.
 Their son Amédée Antoine, called Antoine, was born near Raceland, Lafourche Parish, in March 1855 but died at age 1 1/2 in September 1856.